 However, the situation is improving as the result of a project led by the professional body which hosts LTOAU

-, the Australasian Association of Clinical Biochemists (AACB).
+, the Australasian Association for Clinical Biochemistry and Laboratory Medicine (AACB).
 AACB members, who are among the scientists and pathologists who work in pathology laboratories, have realised for some time that multiple reference intervals for the same test potentially can be confusing for doctors, patients and consumers alike.
 Seven years ago they embarked on a project to find ways to ensure that for certain key analytes or tests, there would only be one (harmonised) reference interval, no matter where that test was performed.

 The project has taken some years because of the complexity and the size and scope of the task.
 It has required extensive collaboration between the professionals who are conducting the testing and those working in the companies which manufacture and produce the instruments and reagents for the actual testing process.